Jahrulo/laptop_cms_backend/README.md

 # Laptop CMS Backend

-A robust and secure Content Management System (CMS) backend for managing laptop data, built with Node.js and Express.
+A robust and secure Content Management System (CMS) backend for tracking and managing laptop inventory.
+Easily add, edit, assign, and monitor laptops by brand, specs, condition, and user.
+Ideal for schools, companies, and IT departments, built with Node.js and Express.

 ## 🚀 Features